fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/04_recursion.md

 ## recursion vs iteration

 All of recursive functions can also be written in iterative form.
 The iterative form is very often faster because calling a function recursively requires some overhead for each call (pushing return address onto the stack).
-However, it's not always easy to write an iterative form - many recursive functions have self-similarity and a good iterative implementation needs to optimize redundant calculations - for example $fib(5) = fib(4) + fib(3) = fib(3) + fib(2) + fib(2) + fib(1)$ will need to call $fib(2)$ 3 times and $fib(1)$ 2 times.
+A good iterative implementation can optimize out redundant calculations - for example $fib(5) = fib(4) + fib(3) = fib(3) + fib(2) + fib(2) + fib(1)$ will need to call $fib(2)$ 3 times and $fib(1)$ 2 times.
 Since recursion does not save the result anywhere, it's being lost and recomputed every time - iterative form can save some time on storing 2 previous results.

 ```c++
 #include <iostream>